coleifer/peewee/docs/peewee/api.rst

          for row in query:
              print(row)  # {'username': 'Alice', 'tweet_count': 12}

-   .. method:: tuples(as_tuples=True)
+   .. method:: tuples(as_tuple=True)

-      :param bool as_tuples: Specify whether to return rows as tuples.
+      :param bool as_tuple: Specify whether to return rows as tuples.

       Return rows as tuples.